NHOrus/srwq-compilation/episode-10.md

 "Sink that damned thing."

-The turrets of the Kestrel try in vain to target the more manuverable Trilobite as it swings around into the EFA ships rear arc.
+The turrets of the Kestrel try in vain to target the more maneuverable Trilobite as it swings around into the EFA ships rear arc.
 The Trilobites torpedo tubes spew smoke and the engine of the Kestrel are torn to shreds.
 With the Angelg, Soulgain and Vaisaga safely on its back, the Trilobite turns from the smoking hulk and jets into the sky.

 ---